Sourcemap Explorer

 How is this different from reading the DOM?

 The DOM shows libraries that register themselves as globals.
 Sourcemaps show libraries that were bundled.
 Most modern apps bundle hundreds more than they register — you only see the full picture via sourcemaps.
+ESM-style imports do not pollute the global object the way old-school `<script>` tags did, which is why DOM-only detection misses most of the modern bundle.

 Can I get this list without the sourcemap?